nus-cs2103-AY2425S1/ip/docs/README.md

 ![img_5.png](img_5.png)

->[!TIP]
-> Marking a marked task and unmarking an unmarked task will not do anything
+>Note: Marking a marked task and unmarking an unmarked task will not do anything

 ### 2d) Delete
 This deletes a specific task